This post is also available in: Svenska

 If mom doesn’t eat cow’s milk protein, the milk will be cow’s milk protein-free

-You can thus breastfeed a cow’s milk protein allergic child if you eat a strictly cow’s milk protein-free diet.
+Therefore, you can breastfeed a cow’s milk protein allergic child if you eat a strictly cow’s milk protein-free diet.
 The hard part is that milk is hidden as an additive in very many products.
-If you are not used to reading tables of contents and don’t know exactly what words milk can be hidden in, I recommended you contact a dietitian if you as a nursing mother.
+If you are not used to reading tables of contents and don’t know exactly what words milk can be hidden under, I recommend you contact a dietician if you plan to nurse your cow’s milk protein allergic baby on a milk-free diet.
 And do not forget the vitamin C tablets!
-1000 mg/day should be consumed during the dairy-free nursing time.
+1000 mg/day should be consumed during the dairy-free nursing period.
 Preferably with vitamin D.

 Formula is based on cow’s milk protein

 Common infant formula (Babysemp, NAN) is based on cow’s milk protein.
 There are special formulas that you get on prescription with chemically broken (hydrolyzed) cow’s milk protein that works for most cow’s milk protein allergic children.
 Althera, Pepticate and Nutramigen and Profylac are four different brands of hydrolyzed formula.
 They are very expensive.
-Thankfully in Sweden it is subsidized if prescribed by doctors.
+But this does not affect the families in Sweden because they are subsidised if prescribed by doctors.

 Some children who are extremely sensitive to cow’s milk protein, or have very severe symptoms, may need formulas based on free amino acids, which has nothing to do with cow’s milk protein.
 There are two such products in Sweden: Neocate and Nutramigen AA.
 They are even more expensive than the aforementioned preparations.
-But again this affects the county council fund and not the family’s fund in Sweden.
+But thankfully this also affects the county council fund and not the family fund in Sweden.